hubber10/seldovia/_people/Bowen_Captain_Henry_Richard.md

 Island…".
 Bowen returned to Gloucester several times after moving to Alaska, but no amount of persuasion on his part could induce any of the New England fishermen to move to Alaska.
-He married Vavara (Barbara) Annie NAUMOFF in Kodiak and had 9 children: Rufus, Florence, Lydia, Elizabeth, Harriet, Fred, Barbara, Ollie and David.
-Mrs. Bowen was "the Russian woman who showed Mother how to make those wonderful fish pies the Russians called"perog", and the Bowens were anxious for the schoolroom in St. Paul to be finished so they too could send their children to school, Rufus, Ollie and David had gone to school in Kodiak." *From Humboldt to Kodiak* by Fred Roscoe, 1992*
+He married Vavara (Barbara) Annie NAUMOFF in Kodiak and had 9 children.
+Mrs. Bowen was "the Russian woman who showed Mother how to make those wonderful fish pies the Russians called"perog", and the Bowens were anxious for the schoolroom in St. Paul to be finished so they too could send their children to school" *From Humboldt to Kodiak* by Fred Roscoe, 1992*

-Captain Henry Richard Bowen married Barbara NAUMOFF Smith.
+Henry met Barbara NAUMOFF Smith in Kodiak; she had been married to William C. Smith and had two children Julian and Ann.
+After Smith died, Julian and Ann went to live with their relatives in California.

 Children of Henry R. Bowen and Barbara Naumoff are:
-•	Rufas Henry, born 22 October 1879, Kodiak.
+•	[**Rufas Henry Bowen**](../_people/Bowen_Rufas.md) born 22 October 1879, Kodiak.
 Died 5 September 1954, Seldovia.
 •	Florence, born 1 April 1883, Kodiak.
 Died 24 March 1946 in Seattle, Washington.
 •	Lydia, born 1 June 1885, died 9 January 1887.
 •	Elizabeth (Lizzy), born 27 October 1886, Kodiak.
 Died 25 July 1923, Anchorage.